DocuFlag

 Document data stored by DocuFlagLowHighDocuments transit through DocuFlag's EU-hosted analysis server in-memory only — never written to disk, logged, or cached.
 The application database only stores structured analysis results, not original document content.

-OpenAI stores or trains on document dataLowHighOpenAI's EU endpoint operates with zero data retention.
-A Data Processing Agreement (DPA) and Zero Data Retention amendment are in place.
+Google stores or trains on document dataLowHighGoogle's Vertex AI EU endpoint operates with zero data retention.
+A Google Cloud DPA (covering Vertex AI) is in place with Vertex AI data retention controls configured at project level.
 API data is not used for model training.

 Unauthorized access to analysis resultsMediumMediumHTTPS (TLS 1.2+) for all data in transit.
 Short-lived JWT tokens (5-minute expiry) for analysis session authentication.
 Role-based access control per organization.